ahmedqani/Banking-Application-Java/README.md

 * 10 pts: Login, register, update and logout functionality for users.
 * 5 pts: Proper use of DAO design pattern.
 * 5 pts: Different user roles with different levels of access implemented correctly.
-* 5 pts: Reasonable test coverage of the service layer and proper logging.
+* 5 pts: Reasonable test coverage of the controller layer and proper logging.
 * 5 pts: Appropriate validation for user inputs.